 Silver Skull for the 17th Infantry Regiment (Item WEHR 19-4)

-DESCRIPTION: This was another project that our elderly German jeweler was commissioned for.
-See “About Our Rings” for details on how we were able to purchase these various silver ‘gems’ form him at the Stuttgart Waffenborse (military show).
-It is a fascinating and true story.
-These skulls in genuine fine silver are highly detailed and marked clearly (‘800).
+DESCRIPTION: These skulls in genuine fine silver are highly detailed and marked clearly (‘800).
 The designation number can be found stamped at the edge of the right cross-bone extensions.
 The badge was to be worn between the National Service Eagle and the wreath with cockade on the officer’s cap of the 17 the Infantry Regiment.
 This a traditions badge death’s head.
 The 17th was an elite group of Sturmtruppen (Storm Troops in WWI) and their legend went on in WWII.
 The insignia of the 17th as elite front-line, tough combatants was the skull on their flags during the Freikorps period as well.
-The badge is scarce even in zinc or white metal and the silver version was made only by our famed jeweler of the bygone Reich.
+The badge is scarce even in zinc or white metal.
 It is bout 1 inch tall and 1 inch across the cross bones.
 This is a very fine and scarce insignia of elite troops of both wars.

 Wehrmacht